-The Great Lakes Depression, also known as the Great Lakes’ Hollow, have more magnificent sand dunes than those of the Gobi Desert—the dunes border giant saltwater and freshwater lakes amid a backdrop of snow-capped mountains.
-The Altai Mountains are habitat to snow leopards while Takhi wild horses have been reintroduced to the Khomyn Tal.
-Saiga antelopes, a trunk-like nosed species of antelopes that have survived the ice-age, still roam the dry steppes.
+The Great Lakes Depression, also known as the Great Lakes’ Hollow, has more magnificent sand dunes than those of the Gobi Desert—the dunes border giant saltwater and freshwater lakes amid a backdrop of snow-capped mountains.
+With a wide variety of wildlife, the Altai Mountains are inhabited by snow leopards, Takhi wild horses and Saiga antelopes, a trunk-like nosed species of antelopes that have survived the ice-age.

-With the largest reed-beds in Central Asia, and its diversity of landscapes, the Great Lakes’ Hollow and its neighboring mountains offer remarkable birding opportunities.
+With the largest reed-beds in Central Asia, and its diversity of landscapes, the Great Lakes’ Hollow and its neighbouring mountains offer remarkable birding opportunities.